-BE IT FURTHER RESOLVED, that since all action necessary to adopt the amendments on a permanent basis, including public comment, has been completed, the amendments shall become effective in twenty-one (21) days.
+BE IT FURTHER RESOLVED, that since all action necessary to adopt the amendments, including public comment, has been completed, the amendments shall become effective in twenty-one (21) days subject to National Indian Gaming Commission approval; and

-BE IT FURTHER RESOLVED, that the Tribal Council requests that the Chairman of the National Indian Gaming Commission promptly review and approve the amendments to the Gaming Ordinance, as revised.
+BE IT FURTHER RESOLVED, that the Tribal Council requests that the Chairman of the National Indian Gaming Commission promptly review and approve the amendments to the Gaming Ordinance.

-CERTIFICATION: the Tribal Council of the Confederated Tribes of the Grand Ronde Community of Oregon adopted this resolution at a regularly scheduled May 31, 2006, by a vote of 8 yes, 0 no and 0 abstentions.
+CERTIFICATION: the Tribal Council of the Confederated Tribes of the Grand Ronde Community of Oregon adopted this resolution at a regularly scheduled meeting, with a quorum present as required by the Grand Ronde Constitution, held on November 20, 2024 by a vote of 7 yes, 0 no, and 0 abstentions.